Employment Law — Employer

 Preventative measures for an employer can save time and money.
 Those encompass:

 - Drafting employment agreements, confidentiality agreements and non-compete agreements

 - Providing training on legal concepts for training managers and non-managers to minimize a company’s legal risk

-Teaming with owners and Human Resources representatives when problems occur
+Teaming with owners and human resources representatives when problems occur

-Trusted Advisors: There When You Need Us
+Trusted Advisors: We Are There When You Need Us

-While being proactive helps a business, no one can predict when allegations will levied by current or former employees or independent contractors.
+While being proactive helps a business, no one can predict when allegations will be levied by current or former employees or independent contractors.
 Our job is to provide prompt and aggressive advocacy for cases that involve: